aspeer/mkdocs-WebDyne-Doc/docs/04_initialisation.md

 [Run](example/noninline1.psp)

-But this is not very interesting so far - the \"Hello World\" text is not displayed when the example is run !
+But this is not very interesting so far - the "Hello World" text is not displayed when the example is run !

-In order for text or HTML within a non-inline perl block to be displayed, it must be \"rendered\" into the output stream by the WebDyne engine.
+In order for text or HTML within a non-inline perl block to be displayed, it must be "rendered" into the output stream by the WebDyne engine.
 This is done by calling the render() method.
-Let\'s try that again:
+Let's try that again:

 <pre>
 <span class="h-ab">&lt;</span><span class="h-tag">html</span><span class="h-ab">&gt;</span>